NATURAL SCIENCES and the ENVIRONMENT

 UNESCO also provides space for creating and sharing ideas, for setting standards and the promotion of dialogue between the scientific community and politicians.
 In the context of growing global challenges – environmental degradation, economical regress and social inclusion – UNESCO is aware of the increasing importance of science, technologies and innovations for sustainable development and it takes this fact into account when preparing the post 2015 agenda.

-The priorities of the section for natural sciences (designed to streamline and enrich the programme focus of UNESCO) for the 2014 – 2017 period:
+The priorities of the section for natural sciences (designed to streamline and enrich the programme focus of UNESCO):

 - Promotion of science, technologies and innovations on national, regional and international level;